Diversionary foreign policy: French Revolutionary Wars of 1792

 In 1792, the French Government comprised a newly formed National Assembly, which had replaced King Louis XVI.
 In order to unify its citizens under the new flag and new leadership, the National Assembly began the French Revolutionary Wars.
 It first declared war on Austria, soon to be joined by Prussia.

+Invasion of Algiers (1830)

+A number of writers and historians contend that Charles X's decision to invade the Regency of Algiers in 1830 (which marked the beginning of a French conquest of Algeria that would last decades) was, as least partly, motivated by a desire to distract the French public from his government's increasing unpopularity.
+Rachel Eva Schley states that in 1827, Minister of War Aimé-Marie-Gaspard de Clermont-Tonnerre believed that "a political and military distraction was imperative" to boost the king's international stature, and to divert attention away "from troubles at home."

 Franco-Prussian War

 Otto von Bismarck utilized diversionary foreign policy often during his quest to unify Germany.
 These wars distracted the German people from the cultural differences that previously had prevented them from forming a single country.
-Bismarck used the success of the Franco-Prussian War in a similar fashion, officially establishing a German Empire following the siege of Paris.
+Bismarck used the success of the 1870–1871 Franco-Prussian War in a similar fashion, officially establishing a German Empire following the siege of Paris.